top of page

 Monique Crooij

-As the mother of a daughter who suffered from anorexia between the ages of 12 and 18, I can relate to anyone in what an enormous impact an eating disorder has on everything and everyone in the family.
+As the mother of a daughter who suffered from anorexia between the ages of 12 and 18, I can imagine better than anyone what an enormous impact an eating disorder has on everything and everyone in the family.

 What makes it so hard?